Chartered Accountants are widely considered by industry insiders to be the first officially certified professionals in accountancy.

 So as you’ve probably inferred, this certification is open to all college graduates, no matter the degree!

 Many who go on to eventually become CA’s recall the most difficult part of achieving the distinction was obtaining employment at a firm approved by one of the three governing bodies for Chartered Accountants.
 This is because competition in these places of employment is high.

 Once you’ve found proper employment, the on-the-job training program usually takes anywhere from 3 – 5 years to complete.
 It is lengthy because it will thoroughly cover all aspects of the exam.

 Areas of study include auditing and assurance, law, business strategy, taxation, corporate reporting, strategic management, and compliance.
-Due to the nature of the certification, it is common for employers to pay they initial exam fees, which can be upwards of $1000 – $1500 due to the number of exam modules.
+Due to the nature of the certification, it is common for employers to pay their initial exam fees, which can be upwards of $1000 – $1500 due to the number of exam modules.

 All-in-all becoming a CA can be a rewarding achievement if you’re living in a country where this accounting designation is preferred.
-As mentioned earlier, accounting professional who plan to be based out of the United States may want to look into a CPA designation instead.
+As mentioned earlier, accounting professional who plans to be based out of the United States may want to look into a CPA designation instead.